GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
+With more than 5 team members, team management begins to dominate the work.
 >
-> ~ *Donald Knuth*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts